phpearth/docs/what-is-a-framework.md

 ---
-title: "What is a PHP framework and which one should I use?"
+title: "What is a PHP framework and which one should I learn and use?"
 read_time: "5 min"
-updated: "september 17, 2014"
+updated: "september 20, 2014"
 ---

 Framework is a tool to help you develop faster and better.
 It is a reusable set of libraries and/or classes.
 There are many existing,